Here's What Makes Spark Plug Sockets Different From Standard Deep Sockets

 What makes a spark plug socket better?

-A quality spark plug socket will have an interior rubber insert designed to protect the spark plug's fragile body and hold it tight while removing it from the engine.
-Some also include a magnet inside to maintain a better grip on any spark plug inserted, as well as thin walls to fit into spark plug tubes or a rough outer surface to prevent slippage when the tool using with oily hands.
-For example, Harbor Freight's $9.99 Pittsburgh ⅜ in.
-Drive SAE and Metric Spark Plug Socket Set includes five sockets, each with a rubber insert to protect the plug and help assist with removal and installation.
+Many older spark plug sockets have an interior rubber insert designed to protect the spark plugs' fragile body and hold them tight while removing them from the engine.
+Newer versions frequently feature a magnet inside to maintain a better grip on any spark plug inserted, as well as thin walls to fit into spark plug tubes or a rough outer surface to prevent slippage when using the tool with oily hands.

 The spark plug sockets or wrenches that sometimes come included with a vehicle's maintenance tools are often stamped metal affairs with no protection or grip.
 In the case of these cheap wrenches, a standard deep socket could be the superior option.
 However, sometimes, a standard socket won't fit into the recessed area where the spark plug lives, making a thin-walled spark plug socket essential.
-That said, spark plug (or standard) sockets that lack interior protection can be modified with some rolled up paper or soft foam, such as pipe insulation, to provide more grip and padding in a pinch.
+That said, most basic socket sets usually include one or two spark plug sockets in common sizes.
+If you do decide to replace your own spark plugs, you'll probably realize just how handy these inconspicuous devices really are and why they're one of the tools that will help save your sanity while wrenching.